Corporations gave over USD 50M to voting restriction backers | Politics

 The money may not have been given with voting laws in mind, but it nonetheless helped cement Republican control in statehouses where many of the prohibitive measures are now moving forward.

 The tension is most evident now in Georgia, where a far-reaching new voting law has drawn an intense national scrutiny, prompting the criticism from Delta and Coca-Cola.
 On Friday, MLB announced it would no longer host the 2021 All-Star Game in Atlanta.
 Yet it's unclear whether this aggressive new posture will extend to corporate campaign donation practices.
 And early indicators show there is risk.
 Georgia's Republican-controlled House voted to strip Delta of a tax break worth tens of millions of dollars annually for their criticism of the new law, though the action was rendered moot after the GOP Senate failed to take it up before the legislative session adjourned.
 What is certain, though, is that withholding corporate donations to state-level candidates, like many companies did at the federal level, would have a far greater impact in statehouses.
-“A contribution of USD 5,000 to a U.S. senator who is raising USD 30 million is a drop in a bucket.
+“A contribution of USD 5,000 to a U.S. senator who is raising $30 million is a drop in a bucket.
 But in some of these state races, a few thousand dollars can buy a lot of ad time,” said Tanglis.
 “If corporate America is going to say that (Trump's) lie is unacceptable on the federal level, what about on the state level?”
 Public Citizen analyzed about 245 voting restriction bills proposed before March 1.
-They culled a list of sponsors and cosponsors, while also analysing vote roll calls.
+They culled a list of sponsors and cosponsors, while also analyzing vote roll calls.
 Then they cross-referenced the data with state-level donation records dating back to 2015, which included money from company political action committees, as well as direct contributions from corporate treasuries.
-Among their findings: —Companies donated at least $50 million to lawmakers who supported voting restrictions, including $22 million in the 2020 campaign cycle. —At least 81 Fortune 100 companies have given a combined total of $7.7 million to supporters of the restrictions.
+Among their findings: — Companies donated at least USD 50 million to lawmakers who supported voting restrictions, including USD 22 million in the 2020 campaign cycle. — At least 81 Fortune 100 companies have given a combined total of USD 7.7 million to supporters of the restrictions.

-—Nearly half of all Fortune 500 companies donated a combined total of $12.8 million to supporters of the restrictions.
+— Nearly half of all Fortune 500 companies donated a combined total of USD 12.8 million to supporters of the restrictions.

-—More than 60 companies have given at least $100,000 to lawmakers who supported the restrictions.
+— More than 60 companies have given at least USD 100,000 to lawmakers who supported the restrictions.

-—Separately, industry groups and trade associations contributed an additional $36 million to the lawmakers, $16 million of which was given during the 2020 cycle.
+— Separately, industry groups and trade associations contributed an additional $36 million to the lawmakers, USD 16 million of which was given during the 2020 cycle.
 In response, AT&T said “the right to vote is sacred” but declined to say whether the company would withhold donations to state lawmakers as they did for members of Congress who objected to Biden's win.
 “We understand that election laws are complicated, not our company's expertise and ultimately the responsibility of elected officials.
 But, as a company, we have a responsibility to engage,'' AT&T CEO John Stankey said in a statement.
+Verizon CEO Hans Vestberg said in a statement, “We strongly oppose the passage of any legislation or the adoption of any measure that would make it harder'' to vote.
+But he stopped short of pledging any specific action.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)